Cory Booker Blasts Donald Trump For Suggesting Clintons Had Jeffrey Epstein Murdered

 Booker also argued that Trump is putting lives in danger by spreading baseless conspiracy theories, stating that the president is “whipping people up into anger and worse into different people in this country.”

-Booker then slammed Trump for targeting the Clinton family, accusing him once again of whipping up hatred.
+Booker then slammed Trump for targeting the Clinton family, accusing him once again of stirring up hatred.

 “He’s been using the Clintons as a means for a lot of this false accusations this is a nation now where we’ve seen horrific acts … peoples’ lives being threatened because this president whips up hatred this is a very dangerous president we have right now.”

-As The Hill notes, Epstein has been linked to both former President Clinton and Trump, but both men deny any wrongdoings during their meetings with the convicted pedophile.
+As The Hill notes, Epstein has been linked to both Bill Clinton and Donald Trump, but both men deny any wrongdoings during their meetings with the convicted pedophile.

-Former President Clinton’s spokesman Angel Ureña responded to Trump’s allegations that the Clinton family was to blame for Epstein’s death, calling for his impeachment.
+Former president Clinton’s spokesman, Angel Ureña, responded to Trump’s allegations that the Clinton family was to blame for Epstein’s death, calling for his impeachment.

-“Ridiculous, and of course not true — and Donald Trump knows it,” she said.
+“Ridiculous, and of course not true — and Donald Trump knows it,” he said.

 Former acting solicitor general: "Literally unfathomable" that Trump would retweet conspiracy theory about Epstein death https://t.co/0tysq8gpmk pic.twitter.com/I4Sca9l0WK